 Decorate your home with beautiful crafts of Bankura.

 The Dhokra or Dokra is a beautiful form of tribal art that showcases the immense talent of tribal craftsmen.
-Various types of ornaments and brilliant home decor items, idols of gods and goddess can be made of Dokra.
-The system of metal casting is being used in Dokra art is considered to be the oldest form of metal casting and it is known as ‘cire perdue’ technically.
+Various types of ornaments and brilliant home decor items, idols of gods and goddesses can be made of Dokra.
+The system of metal casting being used in Dokra art is considered to be the oldest form of metal casting and it is known as ‘cire perdue’ technically.
 Bikna village of Bankura district is the home to this majestic art.

 Baluchari in its modern form started its journey in the year 1940.
 The project was financed by a gentleman namely Sri.
 Bhagwan Das Sarda.
 The design was prepared by Sri.
 Akshay Das Patranga and it was woven by Sri.
 Gorachand Deasi.
 The legacy of Swarnachari is not as old as that of Baluchari.
 It is hardly three decades old.
 The basic qualitative difference between Baluchari and Swrnachari is that while in the first silk is used as the raw material, in the second it is Zaree.

-Bell Metal craft is inherited from Dhalbhum of Singhabhum area and is concentrated in Bankura- Purulia- Midnapur area in West Bengal.
+Bell Metal craft is inherited from Dhalbhum of the Singhabhum area and is concentrated in Bankura- Purulia- Midnapur area in West Bengal.
 Household utensils and other useful items made of this copper-based alloy are blessed by the talented people addressed as ‘Kansari’.

 The Conch shell industry is very famous in Bankura district.
 The people known as ‘Shankhabaniks’ or ‘Sankharis’ used to make designer conch bangles or ‘Sankha’ for married Hindu ladies.
 They also manufacture different types of blowing conches using intricate patterns and designs.
-The skilled artisans beautifully design miniature forms of Gods and Goddess also.
+The skilled artisans beautifully design miniature forms of Gods and Goddesses also.

-Susunia is home to stone carving artisans of Bankura district, you will get to see various crafts using stone.
+Susunia is home to stone carving artisans of the Bankura district, you will get to see various crafts using stone.
 You can buy mini artifacts made of stone dust as well.
-Purchase a souvenir from the foothills of Susunia and gift to someone special.
+Purchase a souvenir from the foothills of Susunia and gift it to someone special.
 National Awardee craftsman makes some crafts for years.